Do Go On - 125 - The Legend of Bigfoot

 Yeah.

-I don't remember they're being giants in the Bible,
+I don't remember they're being giants in the Bible, but, I mean, I've never read it cover to cover.

-You got to read Genesis.
-You'll.
-You've got a very genesis.
+You've got to read Genesis.

 You'll love the bit where they briefly mention giants.